eliofio/PrOpRe/README.md

 ## 6.2 - Tasks
-The Relevance and Resolution plot is made up _N_ points (by default _N about 10000_ points).
-Thus, in order to find the optimal number of sites is necessary to "simplify" the ResRel curve.
-A TALE SCOPO average values of Resolution ($\bar H_s$) and Relevance ($\bar H_k$) are computed.
-This calculation can be done in two different ways:
+The Relevance and Resolution plot consists of a total of _N_ points, with the default value being approximately 10000 points when using default optional arguments (NMappings = 50, Nframes = 1000, Nstep = 0.5%).
+One example is reported in **Figure 4**, where it is possible to appreciate the Resolution and Relevance points with different colors according with the value of the number of retained sites.
+To determine the optimal number of sites, the Resolution & Relevance curve needs to be simplified.
+This simplification involves computing average values for Resolution ($\bar H_s$) and Relevance ($\bar H_k$).
+There are two different ways to perform this calculation:

-* **`density`**: The x-axes (Resolution Hs) is divided in _X_ intervals such that each of one contains the same number of points _D_ (by default _D = 100_).
-Thus, the interval lenght is not fixed.
-What is fixed is the number (density) of Hs-Hk points in each interval.
-Then, in each interval the average values for Hs and Hk are computed (Hs_avg and Hk_avg).
-If using this option (recommended) the calculation of the average values for Resolution (Hs) and Relevance (Hk) is based on the same density of points.
-Indeed, every N points (the default value is 100) the average calculation for Hs and Hk is performed.
-In this way, the computation of average values is more fair since the lenght of interval is not fixed, but it is chosen in order that the number of points (Hs-Hk) is always the same.
-The default value for N is 100 points; however, such value con be changed using the flag [-d].
+* **`density`**: When using this option, the x-axis representing Resolution ($H_s$) is divided into $X$ intervals, each containing the same number of points ($D$).
+The default value for $D$ is 100, but you can adjust it using the `-d` flag if needed (look for _`DensityPoints`_ argument in **Section 6.3.3**).
+It is important to note that the interval length is not fixed.
+Instead, the goal is to maintain a consistent density of $H_s$-$H_k$ points within each interval.
+By doing so, the computation of average values for Resolution ($H_s$) and Relevance ($H_k$) is based on an equal density of points, ensuring fairness in the calculation process.
+In each interval, the average values for $H_s$ and $H_k$ are computed, denoted as $Hs_{\text{avg}}$ and $Hk_{\text{avg}}$.
+By employing the density option, the calculation of average values considers the distribution of points and provides a more accurate representation of the average behavior of the Relevance and Resolution plot across different intervals.
+Overall, the density option offers a fair and precise approach for computing the average values of $H_s$ and $H_k$, taking into account the varying density of points along the Relevance and Resolution plot.

    <div align="center">
    <img src="density.jpg" alt="Scheme" width="800">